lucky1213/media_assets_utils/README.md

 # media_asset_utils

-Compress image/video as native plugin (Swift/Kotlin)
+Compress and save image/video native plugin (Swift/Kotlin)

 This library can works on Android and iOS.